 The goal for the EMRS infrastructure is 99.99% availability or less than 1 hour of downtime per year.
 The downtime includes any schedule maintenance or repair activities.

+Flexibility

+The EMRS infrastructure needs to be flexible to allow for rapid increases or changes to the storage capacity and bandwidth needs identified in Table 5.
+The infrastructure design should allow for the implementation of a yearly increase within 90 days.

+Infrastructure Cost

+At leaset 2 options for the infrastructure need to be evaluated for initial implementation and long term maintenance costs.

 EMRS Tools

 Log Viewer